isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-13-post-musicsg-a-repository-of-singapores-musical-heritage.md

 MusicSG relies heavily on the public and music industry players to share and deposit their works in its archive.
 Having secured permission from the respective copyright holders, the National Library is now able to provide the public with access to a variety of materials in the MusicSG archives, including free music streaming and downloading of non-AV resources such as lyrics and scores.

-#### **CONTENT HIGHLIGHTS**
+#### **Content Highlights**

-MusicSG showcases over 20 genres of music - national campaign songs, local musicals, 新谣(xin yao), rock and pop, and more - from more than 500 musicians across different languages and genres, such as X' Ho, Dick Lee, Iskandar Ismail, Liang Wern Fook, The Quests, Corrinne May, Boh Chit Hee and Pan Xiuqiong.
+MusicSG showcases over 20 genres of music – national campaign songs, local musicals, 新谣(xin yao), rock and pop, and more – from more than 500 musicians across different languages and genres, such as X' Ho, Dick Lee, Iskandar Ismail, Liang Wern Fook, The Quests, Corrinne May, Boh Chit Hee and Pan Xiuqiong.
 Their recorded works span from the 1950s to the present day.

 MusicSG also archives several meaningful local compositions that reflect our nation's short but remarkable history.
 These songs contain lyrics that relate to the Singapore experience.
 For example, the Malay folk song “Di Tanjong Katong” reminds us of the time when Tanjong Katong was a coastal stretch overlooking the blue waters of the east coast - until reclamation works pushed out the shoreline in the late 1960s.